Rajesh Vyas Miskin: Works

 His pen name "Miskin" means a poor person.
 He has researched Gujarati ghazals and their science of prosody.

 His ghazal anthologies are Tutelo Samay (1983), Chhodine Aav Tu (2005), Koi Taru Nathi (2007), Ae Pan Sachu Aa Pan Sachu (2008), Paheli Najar (2008), Badli Jo Disha (2009), Ae Orado Judo Che (2013), Paniyara Kya Gaya?
 (2015), Baa No Saadalo (2015).
 His selected ghazals have been compiled as Best of Miskin by Harsh Brahmbhatt.
 Gazal Vimarsh (2007) is a collection of research papers on Gujarati ghazal while Gazal Sandarbh (2010) is a collection of critical essays on Gujarati ghazals.
 His other work of ghazals is Energy (2010).
 Lalitasahastranaam (2011) is a work on metaphysics.
 Gazal Praveshika (2012) is about the metres of ghazal and its mechanics.

 He edited several compilations of ghazals including Amar Gazalo, selected works of Gujarati ghazal poets; Samagra Mareez (2009), the complete works of Mareez; Mareez Ni Shreshth Gazalo (2010), selected works of Mareez; Ramesh Parekhni Shreshth Gazalo (2011), selected works of Ramesh Parekh; and Arooz Shear (2012), selected works of Shoonya Palanpuri.

 Recognition

 He received the Harindra Dave memorial award in 2005, the Shoonya Palanpuri award in 2009, the Kalapi Award in 2009, and Kumar Suvarna Chandrak in 2010.
 Gujarat Sahitya Akademi awarded him in 2005 for his ghazal anthology Chhodi Ne Aav Tu and Gujarati Sahitya Parishad awarded him the Dilip Mehta award for the same book in 2005.
 His book Lalitasahashtrinaam was awarded by Sanskrit Sahitya Akademi in 2011 and he received the Shri Arvind Gold Medal in 2012.
 He received the Vali Gujarati Award in 2014.
+He received the 2021 Narsinh Mehta Award.